Cleveland has lifted its mask mandate for City buildings - learn more

-The Betty Ott Talking Garden for the Blind is one of few such special-interest gardens in the USA.
-It uses audio descriptions to guide sight-impaired visitors.
-Plants here are chosen for their appeal to all the senses.
-A raised bed invites visitors to touch and smell the plants, and signs give information in both Roman and Braille type.
+The Betty Ott Talking Garden for the Blind is a special-interest garden designed for sight-impaired visitors.
+Plants were chosen for their appeal to all the senses.
+A raised bed invites explorers to touch and smell plants.
+Signs provide information in both Roman and Braille type.

 Throughout the summer, the Latin American Garden showcases cacti, succulents, flowering plants, and tropical fruits found in the Latin region of Central and South America.

 Structured and serene, The Mall is a traditional formal garden with clipped hedges enclosing a manicured grass center.
 Elegant statues placed at each corner of the garden represent the four seasons.